Mineric/canister/docs/self_referntial_architecture.md

 7. **Safety Governor Enhancements** (risk scoring and rollback).

 ## Immediate Next Steps
-- Track work items in an issue board aligned with the sequencing above.
+- Stand up an issue board that maps each item in the phased roadmap to tickets/owners.
-- Create unit tests scaffolding for telemetry, planner, executor, and evaluator modules.
+- Begin Phase 1 tasks: draft experiment registry schema and unit-test harnesses for telemetry, planner, executor, and evaluator.
-- Schedule a proof-of-concept run: instrument current tools with telemetry and execute a scripted self-improvement task end-to-end.
-- Connect executor to concrete action handlers (file edits, command execution) and integrate with forthcoming safety governor prototype.
-- Build evaluator runners (tests/lint/type-check) and wire automatic invocation after plan execution.
+- Prototype executor action handlers (ApplyPatch, PromptUpdate, RunCommand) behind safety checks and wire them to the planner-generated steps.
+- Implement the first evaluator runners (pytest smoke suite, lint) and integrate them into the executor → evaluator hand-off.
-- Wire planner/executor flows to the prompt repository (automatic stage/promote + evaluation gates).
+- Connect the planner/executor to the prompt repository tooling so staged prompt versions and promotions can be managed automatically during experiments.
-- Implement prompt evaluation harness (A/B comparisons, regression coverage) so upgrades can be automated safely.
-- Define experiment matrix covering improvements at prompt, code, component, and architectural levels (see next section).

 ## Improvement Combination Strategy
 - **Prompt Layer**: Version prompts in the repository, run targeted evaluation suites (scenario replays, hallucination audits), and gate promotion/rollback via telemetry + policy thresholds.